dustinb/dustinb.github.io/_posts/2018-11-27-RV-Screen-Door-3D-Fix.md

 easy so time to bust out the digital calipers.
 Cut out small section that was bent beyond repair and sketched up a rough draft of the cross section of the aluminum extrusion.

-Went though at least 3 test fits then printed out a 8" piece of plastic extrusion that was a similar color.
+Went though at least 3 test fits then printed out a [8" piece of plastic extrusion][/assets/rvsd/AluminunDoorExtrusion5.stl] that was a similar color.
+Still bit bent out of shape but could work in the mean time.
+If it doesn't work can print a whole door.

 <a href="/assets/rvsd/IMG_1315.jpg" data-lightbox="image-1" data-title="Bent Screen Door">
   <img width="150" src="/assets/rvsd/IMG_1315.jpg"/>